npm/read/README.md

 * `num` Max number of chars to read from terminal.
 * `delim` The char that means we're done.
 Default: `"\n"`
 * `timeout` Number of ms to wait for user input before giving up.
+* `default` The default value if the user enters nothing.

 If silent is true, or num is set, or delim is something other than `"\n"`, then read will set raw mode, and read character by character.